 Quadruped Banded Chin Tuck

-In addition to improving activation of your deep neck muscles, this exercise will activate the serratus anterior which is a crucial piece of addressing any neck issues.
-For the entire “Prehab Your Neck Pain” Program, Click Here.
+In addition to improving the activation of your deep neck muscles, this exercise will activate the serratus anterior which is a crucial piece in addressing any neck issues.

 Here are progressions of the commonly performed chin tuck.
-First thing is first, improve activation and control to the target muscles- being primarily the deep neck flexor muscles.
+The first thing is first, improve the activation and control of the target muscles- primarily the deep neck flexor muscles.

 Level 1 Chin Tuck